LoD Poison Scythe Necromancer Skills and Runes

 A major skill slot will be devoted to Simulacrum, one of the Necromancer's longest cooldowns — thankfully, with the power of the revised Haunted Visions, now made permanent minions at your side.
 You will be taking the "double summon" rune Blood and Bone, since you want to maximize the mimicking of your own skills.

-You will be using a duo of primary skills in the build — and while both will stack Nayr's Black Death, one of them will also bring the signature poisonous devastation of this build.
-Siphon Blood Power Shift is strictly there for the Poison stack, and should simply be channeled for a second to refresh its duration.
-Grim Scythe Cursed Scythe on the other hand is the primary damage dealer of the build, and one of the most utility-loaded skills in the Necromancer arsenal.
+You will be using a primary skill that will both stack Nayr's Black Death and also bring the signature poisonous devastation of this build.
+Grim Scythe Cursed Scythe is one of the most utility-loaded skills in the Necromancer arsenal.
 By default, it has a chance to apply the base effect of all three curses — Decrepify, Leech and Frailty — without the need to slot them on your bar.
 This primary gets boosted further by the worn Trag'Oul's Corroded Fang, ensuring the curse application and amplifying damage against affected targets.
 When you factor in the Simulacrums spamming this skill alongside you, it pushes the build to endgame potential.

-You will also be using a duo of Essence spenders — Bone Spear Blighted Marrow and Skeletal Mage Contamination — again, simply for their Poison stack for Nayr's Black Death.
-As such, only use them to refresh the duration of the Nayr buff &mdash their damage and utility is too limited to matter.
-Note that if you dislike playing around the drop of Aquila Cuirass protection due to the Singularity Essence consumption (you gain that rune for free from the suggested Razeth's Volition shoulders), you can exchange this skill slot for another poisonous synergistic skill — i.e. Death Nova Blight.
+You will also be using a duo of Essence spenders — Bone Spear Blighted Marrow and Death Nova Blight — again, simply for their Poison stack for Nayr's Black Death.
+As such, only use them to refresh the duration of the Nayr buff — their damage and utility is too limited to matter.

 In a LoD build, Bone Armor simply acts as a damage reduction buffer, easily maximized in densely packed rifts.
 The more important half of the skill comes from the chosen rune, Dislocation — its 2-second stun will provide a moment of respite in the thick of battle, as well as an additional source of Nayr's Black Death, Krysbin's Sentence and Ancient Parthan Defenders (in the group version of the build) procs.